awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-choice-state.md

 The following is an example of a `Choice` state and other states that it transitions to\.

 **Note**
 You must specify the `$.type` field\.
 If the state input doesn't contain the `$.type` field, the execution fails and an error is displayed in the execution history\.
+You can only specify a string in the `StringEquals` field that matches a literal value\.
+For example, `"StringEquals": "Buy"`\.

 ```
 "ChoiceStateX": {